-The Eugene T. Moore School of Education offers a range of programs that equip our students to promote the growth, education and development of all individuals:
+The College of Education offers a range of programs that equip our students to promote the growth, education and development of all individuals:

 - Additional coursework that counts toward state granted add-on licensure for teachers in areas such as ESOL and early childhood, as well as in-service teacher coursework and professional development through programs such as Reading Recovery.